battlecoder/zeppp/readme.md

 ## USING THE CLI

-You can run the CLI without parameters to see the available options.
-All the operations that you perform will be done in the order they appear in the command line, so you can chain multiple operations together.
+You can run the CLI without parameters to see the available options. **All the operations that you specify will be performed in the order they appear in the command line**, so you can chain multiple operations together with full control over the order of operations.
 Here are some examples of what you can do with it:

 ---
 > **_NOTE:_**  Most Arduino variants equipped with a USB-Serial driver IC for programming (Arduino Uno, Nano, etc) need the **-wait** parameter with at least a delay of 2 seconds after the COM port is selected.
-This is because they reset the microcontroller when a connection is eastablished, and ZEPPP-CLI will need to wait before attempting to communicate with the firmware.
+This is because they reset the microcontroller when a connection is established, and ZEPPP-CLI will need to wait before attempting to communicate with the firmware.
 The [Arduino Pro Mini](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardProMini) (The one **without** an on-board USB Serial IC, that needs to be manually reset with push-button when programmed) is the only Arduino I've tested so far that doesn't need this, because it doesn't auto-reset on serial connections.
 You may need to add or remove the **-wait** flag from the following examples depending on the Arduino board you are using.
 ---